Lucas-Haubert/VarifoldLoss/README.md

 ## The Varifold Loss

-Traditional forecasting approaches, including autoregressive methods or state space models, rely on strong assumptions about the nature of the series.
-However, these models often lack of performance as the complexity of time series datasets increases, which motivated the use of deep learning approaches.
+Often neglected, the design of the loss function is a crucial step in training a deep neural network for time series forecasting.
+The Mean Squarred Error (MSE) is the most widely used optimization metric, by convention.
+Yet, this approach is limiting when attempting to effectively capture the information from the signal in terms of shape fidelity and frequency fidelity.

-Often neglected, the design of the loss function is a crucial step in training a deep neural network.
-Indeed, the loss function should accurately encode the prediction problem, and a poorly designed loss could lead to irrelevant predictions.
-In forecasting, deep neural networks are commonly trained with the Mean Squared Error (MSE) or one of its variants.
+In this Master's Thesis, I give the construction of the so-called Varifold Loss which paves the way for a new paradigm in the design of loss functions based on shape spaces and kernel methods.

 ## Usage